rustyBot31/rustyBot31/README.md

 ### 🔹 **ReplAI**
 An AI‑powered email reply generator with tone customization.
 ⚙️ Built using JavaScript, with Gemini-style model integration.
-💡 Regular contributions: UX upgrades, core logic improvements, cleanup commits.

 ### 🔹 **Calorie‑Compass**
 A React Native + Expo app for logging meals, tracking calories, and getting AI-generated tips.